-In 2021, the GCP completed the Histon Road scheme providing better bus, walking, and cycling facilities for those travelling on this busy key route into Cambridge.
-Phase 1 of the Chisolm Trail also opened to the public at the end of 2021, including the new Abbey-Chesterton bridge, providing walking, and cycling links between Cambridge North Station and Coldham's Lane.
+In 2021, the Histon Road scheme was completed providing better bus, walking, and cycling facilities for those travelling on this busy key route into Cambridge.
+Phase 1 of the Chisolm Trail opened to the public at the end of 2021, including the new Abbey-Chesterton bridge, providing walking, and cycling links between Cambridge North Station and Coldham's Lane.
 Work is now turning to the more detailed design of Chisholm Trail Phase 2 which will connect Coldham's Lane to Cambridge Station and Clifton Road.
-The GCP has completed four cross-city cycling schemes to improve key routes within the city, improvements to the A10 cycleway to Melbourn, as well as a range of early improvements on key schemes including phase 1 of Cambridge South East Transport and Greenways 'quick wins'.
-Work will commence later in 2022 has now commenced on Milton Road to improve infrastructure for pedestrians, cyclists, and buses.
-This is due to complete in 2024. on Milton Road.
+Four cross-city cycling schemes have been completed to improve key routes within the city, improvements to the A10 cycleway to Melbourn, as well as a range of early improvements on key schemes including phase 1 of Cambridge South East Transport and Greenways 'quick wins'.
+Work has now commenced on Milton Road to improve infrastructure for pedestrians, cyclists, and buses.
+This is due to complete in 2024.

-Considerable progress has been made on the development of all four of the flagship public transport and active travel schemes since the previous LTP was adopted.
-All four corridor schemes have undergone further public consultation to advance the business case of each.
-The status of each is as follows:
+Considerable progress has been made on the development of all four of the flagship public transport and active travel schemes.
+All four corridor schemes have undergone further public consultation to advance the business case of each:

 - Cambourne to Cambridge.
-In July 2021, the GCP Board approved the Outline Business Case for the scheme and gave approval for the project to advance to the next stage of the application process by commencing work on the Environmental Impact Assessment.
-The consultation on the EIA will taketook place in Summer 2022 with the Transport and Works Act Order (TWAO) submission scheduled for 2023.- - Cambridge Eastern Access.
+In July 2021, the GCP Board approved the Outline Business Case (OBC) for the scheme and gave approval for the project to advance to the next stage of the application process by commencing work on the Environmental Impact Assessment (EIA).
+The EIA consultation took place in summer 2022 with the Transport and Works Act Order (TWAO) submission scheduled for 2023.
+The decision to agree to the submission of the TWAO was taken by CCC in April 2023. - Cambridge Eastern Access.
 In July 2021, the GCP Board approved the Strategic Outline Business Case (SOBC) for the scheme, which confirmed that there is a strategic case for the project.
-Following this, a consultation was held in late 2021 on the preferred options for public transport, cycling and walking on Newmarket Road, as well as initial plans for the Park and Ride site relocation.
-The Outline Business Case (OBC) for Newmarket Road was approved in September 2022. - Cambridge South East Transport.
+Following this, a consultation was held in late 2021 on the preferred options for public transport, cycling and walking on Newmarket Road, as well as initial plans for the Park & Ride site relocation.
+The OBC for Newmarket Road was approved in September 2022.
+A detailed consultation on the Newmarket Road proposals and possible locations for the Park & Ride took place in early 2023.
+The decision on the next steps for these schemes will be taken in the autumn of 2023.

+- Cambridge South East Transport.
 Implementation of road safety, walking, cycling and horse-riding improvements along the A1307 has already begun under Phase 1 of the scheme.
-The GCP Board approved work on the next phase of the project, working towards the submission of a Transport and Works Act Order in late 2022/early-2023. - Waterbeach to Cambridge.
-Following on from a consultation on initial options, the GCP Board approved the Strategic Outline Business Case for the scheme in July 2021.
-Work is now focused on developing preferred options for the route alignment and for the location of a new park and ride near the new town at Waterbeach.
-These options will be consulted on in 2023.

-The GCP is taking forward twelve Greenway routes, linking communities around Cambridge to the city through provision of new and improved active travel infrastructure.
-Consultation has been undertaken and budgets for all twelve Greenways have now been approved, with each Greenway now moving to a more detailed design phase.
+The GCP Board approved work on the next phase of the project, working towards the submission of a TWAO in 2023. - Waterbeach to Cambridge.
+Following on from a consultation on initial options, the GCP Board approved the SOBC for the scheme in July 2021.
+Consultation took place in early 2023 on the preferred options for the route alignment and for the location of a new Park & Ride near the new town at Waterbeach.
+The decision on both of these will be taken in the autumn of 2023. - Twelve Greenway routes are being taken forward, linking communities around Cambridge to the city through provision of new and improved active travel infrastructure.
 The technical design for 11 of these Greenways will be subject to engagement through 2022 and early 2023 with delivery to begin in late 2023.
-The Linton Greenway has already started construction as part of phase 1 of CSET.
+The Linton Greenway has already started construction as part of phase 1 of Cambridge South East Transport (CSET).